PS4 Controller Bluetooth Dongle for PC Gaming: Guide

 6. Set Output to Headphones to “All Audio.”

-This setup bypasses the PS4’s native Bluetooth limitations and provides a wireless audio solution.
+This setup bypasses the PS4’s native Bluetooth limitations, providing a wireless audio solution.

-• UGREEN Bluetooth 5.0/5.3/5.4 USB Adapter: UGREEN consistently offers reliable and affordable dongles.
-Their latest versions provide excellent range and stability, making them a go-to for many gamers.
-They’re typically plug-and-play and boast strong performance.
+• UGREEN Bluetooth 5.0/5.3/5.4 USB Adapter: UGREEN offers reliable and affordable dongles with excellent range and stability, making them a popular choice for gamers.
+They are typically plug-and-play and deliver strong performance.

-• TP-Link UB500/UB400 USB Adapter: TP-Link is another strong contender known for its reliable network hardware.
-The UB500 (Bluetooth 5.0) is a fan favorite for its compact size, easy installation, and consistent performance with PS4 controllers.
+• TP-Link UB500/UB400 USB Adapter: TP-Link is known for reliable network hardware.
+The UB500 (Bluetooth 5.0) is favored for its compact size, easy installation, and consistent performance with PS4 controllers.

-• ASUS USB-BT500 Bluetooth 5.0 USB Adapter: ASUS offers a premium option with robust build quality and solid Bluetooth 5.0 performance.
-It’s a slightly higher-priced option but often justifies it with exceptional reliability.
+• ASUS USB-BT500 Bluetooth 5.0 USB Adapter: ASUS provides a premium option with robust build quality and solid Bluetooth 5.0 performance.
+While slightly higher priced, its exceptional reliability often justifies the cost.

-• Creative BT-W5 or Avantree DG80 (for console audio, but also works for PC controllers): These are more specialized, often geared towards low-latency audio.
-While excellent for connecting headphones to consoles (and PCs), they are also fantastic for controllers if you prioritize minimal latency above all else and don’t mind the slightly higher cost.
-The BT-W5, for instance, uses a USB-C connection and supports aptX Adaptive Low Latency for an incredibly responsive experience.
+• Creative BT-W5 or Avantree DG80 (for console audio, but also works for PC controllers): These specialized adapters are geared towards low-latency audio.
+They are excellent for connecting headphones to consoles (and PCs) and also perform well for controllers if minimal latency is a top priority, despite a slightly higher cost.
+The BT-W5, for example, uses a USB-C connection and supports aptX Adaptive Low Latency for a highly responsive experience.

 “From my experience,” notes Leo Nguyen, Qisac.com’s lead Bluetooth expert, “the key isn’t always about the highest number on the box, but about stable drivers, robust chipset quality, and the right Bluetooth version—5.0 or newer is almost always the answer for a lag-free PS4 controller experience on PC.”

-Ultimately, choosing the best Bluetooth dongle comes down to your budget and specific needs.
-For most, a good USB Bluetooth 5.0 adapter will offer an exceptional wireless gaming experience.
-If you’re building a high-end system or demand the absolute best signal integrity, a PCIe Wi-Fi/Bluetooth card is worth considering.
+Selecting the best Bluetooth dongle depends on your budget and specific needs.
+For most users, a good USB Bluetooth 5.0 adapter will provide an exceptional wireless gaming experience.
+If you are building a high-end system or require the absolute best signal integrity, a PCIe Wi-Fi/Bluetooth card is a worthwhile consideration.

 Conclusion